Floer theory for Lagrangian cobordisms: Introduction

-\begin{Thm} Let $\Lambda$ be a simply connected Legendrian submanifold which is spin, and let $\Sigma$ be an exact Lagrangian cobordism from $\Lambda$ to itself.
+\begin{Thm} Let $\Lambda$ be a simply connected Legendrian submanifold which is relatively Pin, and let $\Sigma$ be an exact Lagrangian cobordism from $\Lambda$ to itself.
 If $\mathcal{A}(\Lambda;\C)$ admits an augmentation, then $\Sigma$ is simply connected as well. \end{Thm}

 Combining Theorem \ref{thm:homologycylinder} with Theorem \ref{thm:l2rigidity}, we get the following result. \begin{Cor} Let $\Sigma$ be an $n$-dimensional Legendrian homotopy sphere and assume that ${\mathcal A}(\Lambda; \Z)$ admits an augmentation.
-Then any exact Lagrangian cobordism $\Sigma$ from $\Lambda$ to itself is an h-cobordism.
+Then any exact Lagrangian cobordism $\Sigma$ from $\Lambda$ to itself is an $h$-cobordism.
 In particular: \begin{enumerate} \item If $n \neq 3,4$, then $\Sigma$ is diffeomorphic to a cylinder; \item If $n=3$, then $\Sigma$ is homeomorphic to a cylinder; and \item If $n=4$ and $\Lambda$ is diffeomorphic to $S^4$, then $\Sigma$ is diffeomorphic to a cylinder. \end{enumerate} \end{Cor}

 When $n=1$, a stronger result is known.
 Namely, in \cite[Section 4]{Floer_Conc} we proved that any exact Lagrangian cobordism $\Sigma$ from the standard Legendrian unknot $\Lambda_0$ to itself is compactly supported Hamiltonian isotopic to the trace of a Legendrian isotopy of $\Lambda_0$ which is induced by the complexification of a rotation by $k\pi$, $k \in \Z$.
 This classification makes use of the uniqueness of the exact Lagrangian filling of $\Lambda_0$ up to compactly supported Hamiltonian isotopy, which was proved in \cite{Eliashberg_&_Local_Lagrangian_knots} by Eliashberg and Polterovich.
-In contrast, the methods we develop in this article give restrictions only on the \textbf{smooth} type of the cobordisms and little information is known about their symplectic knottedness in higher dimension.
+In contrast, the methods we develop in this article give restrictions only on the smooth type of the cobordisms and little information is known about their symplectic knottedness in higher dimension.